systemPipeR/systemPipeR.github.io/content/en/sp/sprdata/systemPipeRdata.md

 Pre-configured directory structure of the workflow environment and the sample data used by *`systemPipeRdata`* are described [here](http://bioconductor.org/packages/release/bioc/vignettes/systemPipeR/inst/doc/systemPipeR.html#load-sample-data-and-workflow-templates).

+*`systemPipeRdata`* package provides a demo sample FASTQ files used in the workflow reporting vignettes.
+The chosen data set [`SRP010938`](http://www.ncbi.nlm.nih.gov/sra/?term=SRP010938) obtains 18 paired-end (PE) read sets from *Arabidposis thaliana* (Howard et al. 2013).
+To minimize processing time during testing, each FASTQ file has been subsetted to 90,000-100,000 randomly sampled PE reads that map to the first 100,000 nucleotides of each chromosome of the *A. thalina* genome.
+The corresponding reference genome sequence (FASTA) and its GFF annotation files (provided in the same download) have been truncated accordingly.
+This way the entire test sample data set requires less than 200MB disk storage space.
+A PE read set has been chosen for this test data set for flexibility, because it can be used for testing both types of analysis routines requiring either SE (single-end) reads or PE reads.

 # Getting started

 ## Installation